dogatana/honkit-plugin-styles-sass/README.md

 }
 ```

+## Fork of gitbook-plugin-styles-sass

+honkit-plugin-styles-sass is a fork of https://github.com/GitbookIO/plugin-styles-sass

+Gitbook is now deprecated and node-sass 3.4.1 seems too old to use now.

+This plugin aims to be used with Honkit.

-## Changes from original gitbook-plugin-styles-sass
+## Changes from gitbook-plugin-styles-sass

+- update version of dependencies
 - outputStyle of node-sass is "expaned" by default
 - outputStyle can be specified in book.json